bradthornborrow/thedeskofbrad.github.io/content/posts/2021-12-02-setup-git-dotfiles-repository.md

 dotfiles push -u origin master
 ```

-If setting up a new system and you need to pull down the previous configuration, follow the first steps above to setup `dotfile` sync.
-Once setup, use these commands to connect your remote repo and pull down the latest config:
+If setting up a new system and you need to pull down the previous configuration, follow the first step to setup `dotfile` sync.
+Once this is setup, use these commands to connect your remote repo and pull down the latest config:

 ```
 dotfiles remote add origin git@gitlab.com:yourname/remoterepo.git